jloveric/twofluid-ai-generated/README.md

 # Two-Fluid Plasma Model Simulation

-**Note: This code is functional but experimental.
-The code structure may be improved in future updates.**
+This code was completely written by Claude in Windsurf with user prompting.

 This repository contains a PyTorch implementation of a two-fluid plasma model based on the paper ["Approximate Riemann solver for the two-fluid plasma model"](https://www.aa.washington.edu/sites/aa/files/research/cpdlab/docs/Shumlak_JCP2003.pdf) by Uri Shumlak et al.

-The code was completely AI-generated with human assistance through Windsurf IDE and Claude 3.5 Sonnet.

 ## Features